 How do consultants strategize?

 If you speak with anyone who has hired a consultant from the Big Three to grow their business they’ll tell you that the model they use isn’t rocket science.
-Astoundingly, the problem-solving practice is straightforward but an extraordinarily disciplined one.
+Astoundingly, the problem-solving practice is straightforward but extraordinarily disciplined.

 Consultants follow a templatized framework.
-They typically start by understand their client’s profile by asking a set of questions depending on their industry vertical.
-Based on the response, they fit them in a predefined stereotype.
+They typically start by understanding their client’s profile by asking a set of questions depending on their industry vertical.
+Based on the response, they fit into a predefined stereotype.
 For every stereotype, they have a recipe/cookbook.
 Every cookbook has a set of rules or suggestions for the client to improve their business.

 Majority of these suggestions are generalized ideas and strategies accrued from years of experience.
 They are not data-driven and they aren’t specific to the firm.
 The suggestions would apply to any client who fits in that stereotype.
 The book Bulletproof Problem Solving: The One Skill That Changes Everything from two former McKinseyites, Charles Conn and Robert McLean elucidates the same.
 It defines the rules of thumb, frameworks, and approaches for synthesizing the business problem as a seven-step recipe presented in a circular framework(through iterations).